Clearing and adjustment 2020

 - Benefit from the heritage and expertise we have developed as the UK's oldest American Studies course.

-- Study at a university ranked 3rd in the UK for American Studies (Complete University Guide 2019).
+- High-scoring (90%) for student satisfaction in the 2020 National Student Survey, and ranked 3rd in the UK for American Studies (Complete University Guide 2020).

 On this day, you will find out more about the School of Arts, Languages and Cultures and our resources, and meet members of academic and admissions staff who will be able to answer any questions you have.